metamorph-inc/openmeta-mms/docs/visualizer/surrogate_modeling.rst

 |TAB_EMPTY|

-The surrogate modeling tab opens to a page containing selectors for each discrete design variable in your model, as well as a table containing a column for each numeric design variable and objective in the model.
+The Surrogate Modeling tab opens to a page containing selectors for each discrete design variable in your model, as well as a table containing a column for each numeric design variable and objective in the model.